getsentry/strut/server/README.md

-# STRUT server
+# STRUT™ server

-The STRUT server is designed to be run on a Raspberry Pi and is written in Go.
+The STRUT™ server is designed to be run on a Raspberry Pi and is written in Go.

 ## Dependencies for building